migue11c/sshgame/README.md

 To summarize, the map is being stretched and squished, and camera position will accomodate for it.

+the map coordinates is being accounted for the default powershell font: Consolas: 16 pixels tall and 8 pixels wide, so x coordinate will be twice as long

 enter will zoom in, backspace will zoom out zoom 0 will show the entire map and arrowkeys will move the camera in the direction of the keypress.